 Love to fish?
 Do you want to see what makes North Arkansas' spectacular trout fishing possible?
 Even if you simply enjoy being outdoors, you should come visit us at the Norfork National Fish Hatchery.
 At the Norfork NFH, you can learn about the local trout production and have fun too!
-At Norfork NFH, there are 96 raceways outside for visitors to walk around as they please.
-One of which boasts some trophy size trout!
+We have 96 raceways outside for visitors to walk around as they please, One of which boasts some trophy size trout!
 You can even step inside the hatch house and take a look at the earlier stages of trout production.
 We also have a visitors' center with some native animals, informative materials, and even a gift shop ran by the Friends of the Norfork National Fish Hatchery.
 The employees at Norfork NFH are always willing to help, so don't hesitate to ask questions.
 Don't forget to bring the kids and fishing gear as well.
 Dry Run Creek is right next to the hatchery and provides great fishing opportunities for your youngsters and mobility impaired individuals.

 Location and Contact Information